 The proposed 3' side yard setbacks reflect the typical pattern along the block.
-The proposed 10'-6" front yard setback would align the structure with that of the existing, adjacent structures located to either side.
+The proposed 10' front yard setback would align the structure with that of the existing, adjacent structures, which according to the applicant also have 10' front yard setbacks.
+Because Zoning considers the side yard facing E. Marshall Street as a front yard, the applicant will be seeking Board of Zoning Appeals relief in order to have a 3' side yard setback.